danklotz/openNotes/micro-reviews.md

 ## 📖 Books
 Sometimes I do read:

+- *Harris (2022): The Bitmap Brothers: Universe.* This is a beautiful and fun book.
+I think it especially hits if you grow up with some of the games (as I did).
+The illustrations are great and the images are well chosen.
+I personally would have wished for more Z content, but ok that might just be me.
+That said, in the end the book is, of course, purely brain candy and there is not much to learn or take away from it --- even if I have to say that I found reading about the actual history of the company interesting enough.
 - *Rubin (2023): The Creative Act.* Its a book about being creative.
 I was surprised about how much I enjoyed this book.
 To be honest I am also irritated that the book is such a best-seller, since it is kind-off “out there” --- bordering esoteric at some points.
 I am not sure how much people generally can draw out of it.
 But ok.
 A cool thing that I’d like to mention either way is that the book really renders itself to be over multiple session and a prolonged amount of time --- always just one or two thoughts.
 That is at least how I did.
 So that is cool.
 - *Frisch (2019): Magic is dead.* I have mixed feelings.
 The book is very well written (I wish I could write only half as good) and I like the autobiographical non-fiction aspect.
 However, the book was written in 2019 and it already appears to be out-of-date.
 On top of that best part of this book are the ones about Frisch’s mother and not the parts about magic or its history.
 I particularly found the naive admiration of entrepreneurs in the magic industry annoying.
 So yeah, mixed feelings...
+- *Taniguchi (2019): Gourmet.* Another amazing book by the master.
+- *Moris (2009): Catwatching.* Another cat book.
+It is interesting how little we know about these furry things that live together with us.
+A lot of the things we assume seem to be projections and intuitions.
 - *Hammack (2023): The Thing We Make.* This is a great little book that tries to pinpoint the definition of engineering.
 - *Lenhard (2019): Calculated Surprises.* There where too many errors in the explanation of Neural Networks so I stoped reading.
 - *Morini (2014): Il rischio.* Italian booklet about risk from a philosophical standpoint.
 Very interesting.